knakatasf/aws-bastion/README.md

 ```sh
 ssh-keygen -t rsa -b 4096 -f aws-key
 ```
+Please do not enter passphrase.
+Just hit the `Enter` when prompted.
-Please do not change the name or location of the key pair.
+*Please do NOT change the name or location of the key pair.*
 Packer and Terraform fetch the key pair using this specific name and location.

 ### 2.4.
 Load AWS Credentials and your IP address